anwarmamat/cmsc330fall18-public/p0/README.md

 distributions like Ubuntu.
 If you have a different distribution, use the native package manager.

-We will first add the OCaml package archive.

-* `sudo add-apt-repository ppa:avsm/ppa`
-* `sudo apt-get update`

-Next we will install all the packages we need.
+We will install all the packages we need.

 * `sudo apt-get install ruby-dev sqlite3 libsqlite3-dev ocaml ocaml-native-compilers camlp4 opam make m4 curl graphviz default-jre`